Scripture Reference:![]()

 The Story:

-For years the people had been slaves in Egypt but now they were free and on their way to a new home.
-A man named Moses was their leader and Moses’ brother, Aaron, was his helper.
+For years, the people had been slaves in Egypt, but now they were free and on their way to a new home.
+A man named Moses was their leader, and Moses’ brother, Aaron, was his helper.

 There would be no manna on the ground on the Sabbath day.
 Instead, God told the people to gather extra manna the day before the Sabbath and to prepare bread and save it to eat on the Sabbath.
-Unlike the other days, the extra manna did not rot and fill with worms.
+Unlike the other days, the extra manna did not rot and was filled with worms.

 But once again some of the people did not listen to God.
 They did not gather extra manna on the day before the Sabbath Day.
-On the Sabbath, they came to gather manna but there was none.
+On the Sabbath, they came to gather manna, but there was none.
 They really wished they had obeyed God.

 Ways to Tell the Story:

 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection or other group participation.

 Click here for visual aids and story-telling methods.